dino-lang/dino-lang.github.io/learn/overview.md

 * 1993: Original language design and implementation ![Dino logo](Dino.jpg "Dino logo")
     * Was used in russian computer game company ANIMATEK as a simple scripting language for describing dinosaurus movements
-* 1998, 2002, 2007 : Major language and implementation revisions
+* 1998, 2002, 2007, 2016 : Major language and implementation revisions
-* The next major release is planed to be done in spring of 2016.
-  * This document describes the current state of Dino language and implementation.
-The document will be changed as the current Dino state is changing.
+* This document describes the state of Dino language (version 0.5) and its implementation (version 0.97).

 # The first taste of Dino
   * Eratosthenes sieve: